yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Runtime minification of CSS and JS resources is now disabled by default
+### Disabled Runtime Minification of CSS and JavaScript Resources by Default
 - **Date:** 2020-Nov-27
 - **JIRA Ticket:** [LPS-123550](https://issues.liferay.com/browse/LPS-123550)

 #### What changed?

-The `minifier.enable` setting in `portal.properties` now defaults to `false`.
-Instead of performing run-time minification of CSS and JS resources, we prepare pre-minified resources at build-time.
+The `minifier.enable` portal property now defaults to `false`.
+Instead of performing minification of CSS and JS resources at run time, we prepare pre-minified resources at build time.
 There should be no user-visible changes in page styles or logic.

 #### Who is affected?

-Anybody who relies on specific implementation details of the run-time minifier (usually the Google Closure Compiler).
+This affects you if your implementations depend on the runtime minifier (usually the Google Closure Compiler).

 #### How should I update my code?

-If you wish to maintain the run-time minification behavior, you can set `minifier.enable` back to `true` in `portal.properties`.
+If you want to maintain the former runtime minification behavior, set the `minifier.enable` portal property to `true`.

 #### Why was this change made?

-By moving minification of frontend resources from run-time to build-time we reduce server load and gain access to the latest minification technologies available within the frontend ecosystem.
+Moving frontend resource minification from run time to build time reduces server load and facilitates using the latest minification technologies available within the frontend ecosystem.

 ---------------------------------------